CBernard77/reading-notes/Markdown.md

 > **What is Markdown?**
 Markdown is a language that we use to add formatting elements to a document.
-We

 **Why do we use Markdown?**
 We can use markdown to create websites, documents, notes, books, presentations, email messages and technical socumentations.